hyphacoop/hypha.coop/_posts/2026-02-19-similarity-at-scale-perceptual-hashing.md

 Any usage of perceptual hashes must take into account their fallibility.
 Unlike cryptographic hashes, they cannot be relied on as a guarantee.
 Sometimes dissimilar images will have similar hashes; sometimes similar images will have dissimilar hashes.
 A good algorithm will reduce these scenarios, but can never eliminate them.
 A well-designed system (such as one for moderation) will use perceptual hashes as a guide rather than an absolute indicator.

 Hypha has been experimenting with open source perceptual hash algorithms, so stay tuned for our next blog post on this topic!

-*Hypha is always looking to [collaborate](http://hypha.coop/work) with leading teams on emerging technology.
-If that sounds like you, feel free to reach out at hello@hypha.coop*